Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: A simplified tke TKE transport equation

 \section{A simplified \texorpdfstring{\acrshort{tke}}{TKE} transport equation}

 We begin by simplifying the wake-added \gls{tke} transport equation to derive a relatively simple \gls{pde}, which can be solved numerically using a one-dimensional marching-forward scheme in the streamwise direction.
-In the next section, this is further simplified in the far wake to develop an explicit analytical model for wake-added turbulence, eliminating the need for numerical schemes.
+In the next section, this is further simplified in the far wake to develop an explicit analytical model for wake-added turbulence, eliminating the need for numerical schemes \tr{and reducing the computational time}.